 While it’s important for a woman to get healthy before trying to conceive, it’s just as important for a man to get a health check up as well.
 Talk to your doctor about your plans.
 You will discuss your family’s medical history and other conditions that may affect the health of your baby.
 You will also go over the medications you may be taking to make sure they won’t hinder your ability to conceive.

 It’s true—excessive heat is not good for sperm production.
 That means that hot tubs, saunas and steam rooms should be avoided.

-Your overall wellbeing is dependent upon several things.
-Make sure you’re getting enough sleep, limiting your stress, and finding time to enjoy with your partner.
+Your overall well-being is dependent upon several things.
+Make sure you’re getting enough sleep, limiting your stress, and finding time to enjoy your partner.
 It’s not uncommon for women to feel stressed while trying to conceive, so when you are relaxing, encourage her to relax with you.

 MAKE YOUR LOVE KNOWN

 This is a time when the two of you are working to create something beautiful.
 Try and find ways to reassure her of your love and support, and this may help ease some of the stress of trying to conceive.
 You love her.
 Sometimes she may need a reminder.
 Big or small, show her in your own way.

 CHECK YOUR FERTILITY

 Infertility affects men and women equally.
 If you're having trouble getting pregnant, check with your doctor about a fertility test.